askeelad/essex-backend-test/README.md

 nodemon	Auto-restarts server on file changes during development. prisma	ORM toolkit for migrations, seeding, and schema management.
 🚦 API Routes Documentation
-🛡️ IMPORTANT: ADMIN SECTION
-🚨 The Admin Routes (/admin/...) were specifically added to greatly simplify the setup and testing process.
-This allows admins to create hospitals, services, and time slots quickly without manually inserting records into the database.

-✅ Why?

-Makes real-world testing and QA much smoother.

-Allows simulation of a full booking flow without DB seeding.

-Admins can dynamically set up environments based on need.

-This massively improves developer velocity and testing realism.

 Method	Route	Description	Middleware
 POST	/register	Register a new user.	-
 POST	/login	Authenticate user and issue JWT token.	-